Color-Rise/shards-euler/docs/problems/index.md

 === "Windows"

     ```
-    .\cbl.exe solution.edn
+    .\shards.exe solution.edn
     ```

 === "Unix"

     ```
-    ./cbl solution.edn
+    ./shards solution.edn
     ```

-`cbl` is the chainblocks executable which can be [built from the sources](https://docs.fragcolor.xyz/contribute/code/building-chainblocks/).
+`shards` is the executable which can be [built from the sources](https://docs.fragcolor.xyz/contribute/code/building-shards/).

 --8<-- "includes/license.md"